juntylpro1/secure-enterprise/manual-customize.md

 ## Testing your customized deployable architecture
 {: #customize-test}

-Before you onboard your customized deployable architecture to a private catalog, it is best practice to test your customization and ensure that the architecture runs as intended.
+Before you onboard your customized deployable architecture to a private catalog, test your customization and ensure that the architecture runs as intended.
 To test your architecture with the Terraform command line, complete the following steps:

-1. After you finish customizing the architecture, initialize the Terraform CLI.
+1. After you customize the architecture, initialize the Terraform CLI.
 For more information, see [Initializing Working Directories](https://www.terraform.io/cli/init){: external}.

    ```terraform
    terraform init